 Sloan is a 10th grader at Clayton High School in Clayton, NC.
 Sloan has previous FIRST experience as a member of FIRST Lego League and FIRST Robotics Competition teams.
 She was a founding member of the only all-girl FLL team in Johnston County.
 Sloan serves on G-Force’s mechanical and drive teams.
 While not doing robotics Sloan runs cross country and winter track, and is the treasurer/event coordinator for her school's Computer Science & Engineering Club.
 When she graduates she wants to study computer science with a concentration in robotics, AI or gaming.

 Call Sign - "Enforcer"

-Sydney is a 10th grader at Neuse Charter School in Smithfield, NC.
+Sydney is an 11th grader at Neuse Charter School in Smithfield, NC.
 Sydney has previous FIRST experience as a member of FIRST Lego League and FIRST Robotics Competition teams.
 She was a founding member of the only all-girl FLL team in Johnston County.
 Sydney serves on G-Force’s marketing team.
 While not doing robotics Sydney is a competitive cheerleader and volunteers with Marbles Children’s Museum.
 When she graduates she wants to study to be an athletic trainer.